 Jacque v.
 Steenberg Homes - 209 Wis.
 2d 605, 563 N.W.2d 154 (1997)

 To determine whether, as a matter of law, the question of punitive damages should have been submitted to the jury, the reviewing court reviews the record de novo.

-The state supreme court held that when nominal damages were awarded for an intentional trespass to land, punitive damages may be awarded in the discretion of the jury.
-Because the Jacques' legal right to exclude all others from their land was involved, the court noted that the law recognized that actual harm occurred in every trespass.
+Defendant’s mobile home was delivered by passing through the land owned by his neighbor despite the latter’s refusal to allow such passage.
+Plaintiff filed an action for trespass and was awarded nominal and punitive damages.
+Defendant opposed the award of punitive damages due to prior jurisprudence ruling otherwise.
+Punitive damages may be awarded in the discretion of the jury.
+Because the property owners' legal right to exclude all others from their land was involved, the court noted that the law recognized that actual harm occurred in every trespass.
 In the case of intentional trespass to land, the nominal damage award represented the recognition that actual harm had occurred.
-The decision, which carved an exception to precedent, applied to Steenberg Homes as a reward to the Jacques who persevered in attacking an unsound rule.
-The court also held that the amount of punitive damages was not excessive because the Steenberg Homes's conduct was egregious and deceitful.
+The decision, which carved an exception to precedent, applied to the trespasser as a reward to the property owners who persevered in attacking an unsound rule.
+The court also held that the amount of punitive damages was not excessive because the trespasser's conduct was egregious and deceitful.